 We’ve tried to keep this guide to Hong Kong Disneyland’s attraction as objective as possible with enough description so you’ll know whether particular attractions will appeal to your group.
 This Hong Kong Disneyland guide includes headliners, smaller attractions, and shows.
 Due to its relatively low number of attractions and limited waits at these attractions, you probably won’t want to skip much here, but we’ve still divided the list into “Top” and “The Rest” sections in case your time is limited or you’d rather enjoy the ambiance of the park or its dining.

-Since its opening in 2005, Hong Kong Disneyland has developed a reputation of being an incomplete park full of clones that isn’t worth the time of an American guest who has visited Walt Disney World or Disneyland.
-Regardless of whether this reputation was deserved at one time, it no longer is.
-In the last few years, Hong Kong Disneyland has opened three new mini-lands that include Big Grizzly Mountain Runaway Mine Cars and Mystic Manor, two of the best attractions Disney has to offer.
+The newest of these major attractions is Iron Man Experience in Tomorrowland, which will soon be joined by two other Marvel rides.
+Prior to that, three new mini-lands open that include Big Grizzly Mountain Runaway Mine Cars and Mystic Manor, two of the best attractions Disney has to offer.
 Add to this a selection of other solid rides and a great setting, and Hong Kong Disneyland is a park that is really coming into its own.

-This guide will mention similarities and differences between attractions in the US parks and Hong Kong Disneyland where pertinent to determine what can be safely skipped (should you so desire).
+This guide will mention similarities and differences between attractions in Walt Disney World & Disneyland, and Hong Kong Disneyland where pertinent.
+This is for those of you who have been to the U.S. parks to determine what can be safely skipped, should you so desire.
 Hong Kong Disneyland is a 1-day park, and most guests will be able to accomplish all they wish to see in that one day.
-If you approach the parks with an attraction checklist and that’s it, you’ll certainly only need one day.
-This guide is written in English on a site catering to US Disney theme park enthusiasts, so it’s written with the assumption that you’re a Disney fan.
-If you’re not, our recommendations might be extreme.

 Numerical scores are on a scale of 1 to 10, and only take into consideration overall quality relative to that specific type of attraction.
 Dark rides are judged against other dark rides, roller coasters are judged against other coasters, etc., to create a relatively level playing field.
 Attractions are rated based upon how much their target audience will enjoy them.
 In our ratings, we only consider how well done the attraction is, overall and within its category, when experienced by its target demographic.